 Assessment Date of Evaluation Weighting

 Top Hat Participation During all lectures 5%

-Science of Relationships Report October 16th 10%
+Science of Relationships Report February 5th BEFORE CLASS 10%

+Assessment Date of Evaluation Weighting

-Midterm Exam October 23 rd (in class) 25%
+Midterm Exam February 12th (in class) 25%

-Research Paper November 13th 30%
+Research Paper March 12th BEFORE CLASS 30%

-Final Exam December 4th (in class) 30%
+Final Exam April 2nd (in class) 30%

 Total 100%

 - 1. Participation using Tophat (5%).
-Full credit comes from participating in 7 out of the 9 lectures in which we will use Tophat. - 2.
+Full credit comes from participating in 8 out of the 10 lectures in which we will use Tophat. - 2.
 Science of Relationships Report (10%).
 Answer a question you have about relationships using academic research.
 Your assignment will follow the style of posts on www.scienceofrelationships.com: short, to the point, and grounded in academic research.
 Think of a question you have about relationships; find 2-3 academic research articles that answer this question; write a short post (about 300-500 words) answering this question using the research you found.
-The assignment is due at the before class on October 16th and will be submitted to Moodle.
-The assignment will be marked by the teaching assistants. - 3.
+The assignment is due at the before class on February 5th and will be submitted to Moodle.
+The assignment will be marked by the teaching assistants.
+Please carefully review the full assignment description and grading scheme on Moodle.
+LATE ASSIGNMENTS WILL NOT BE ACCEPTED. - 3.
 Midterm Test (25%).
-The midterm exam will consist of multiple choice questions on October 23rd.
+The midterm exam will consist of multiple choice questions on February 12th.
 The exam will cover information presented in the first half of the course (the assigned textbook readings and lectures) and will take place during class hours. - 4.
 Research Proposal (30%).
 For the research proposal assignment (max 6 pages), think of a relationships-related question or problem that you find particularly interesting and important.
 You will describe a new research direction that begins to answer that question/solve that problem.
 You should provide a rationale for your research question (why is this important to explore?), a sensible and feasible study design, hypothesized results, and theoretical and/or applied implications of these results.
 You will be graded based on the novelty of the research idea, the appropriateness of your research design, the potential impact of your predicted results, and the overall quality of your writing (i.e., organization, logical flow).
-The

-- assignment is due before class on November 13th and will be submitted through Moodle.
-The assignment will be marked by the teaching assistants. - 5.
+The assignment is due before class on March 12th and will be submitted through Moodle.
+The assignment will be marked by the teaching assistants.
+Please carefully review the full assignment description and grading scheme on Moodle.
+LATE ASSIGNMENTS WILL NOT BE ACCEPTED. - 5.
 Final Exam (30%).
-The final exam will consist of multiple choice and will take plance IN CLASS on December 4th.
+The final exam will consist of multiple choice and will take plance IN CLASS on April 2nd.
 This exam is cumulative and will focus on all lectures and assigned readings (although more of the questions will be from the second half of the course, since the midterm).